Rob Brydon: 2000–2009: Television roles and acclaim

 Also in 2006, Brydon first appeared on the BBC Radio 4 comedy panel game I'm Sorry I Haven't a Clue.
 His singing voice earned the unprecedented accolade from the former host, Humphrey Lyttelton, of being "not bad".
 When the team went on a tour of non-broadcast stage shows, Brydon filled in as chairman when Lyttelton was in hospital to repair an aortic aneurysm.
 Lyttelton died in hospital after surgery.
 Brydon narrated a two-part programme on BBC Radio 4, The Pain of Laughter: The Last Days of Kenneth Williams.
 It explored the latter part of Williams's life, featuring many of the performer's friends and contemporaries.
 In other radio work Brydon sat in for Ken Bruce on BBC Radio 2 for one day only on 25 August 2008.
-In addition to this, on 1 April 2011, Brydon impersonated Bruce for the entire two-hour and thirty minutes show.
+On 1 April 2011, Brydon impersonated Bruce for the entire two-hour and thirty minutes show.
 Bruce came on the air at the end of the show to reveal the prank.
 Brydon has appeared on the TV comedy quiz QI.
 In his first appearance (Series A, episode 5), his talent for mimicry was displayed with impressions of Alec Guinness, James Dean, and Michael J. Fox.
 In the 2008 Christmas special, he provided impressions of Richard Burton and Tom Jones.

 His character Bryn West in Gavin & Stacey, written by Ruth Jones and James Corden, allowed him to return to his South Wales roots.
 In this role Brydon performed the 2009 Comic Relief charity single, "(Barry) Islands in the Stream", with Ruth Jones (both actors appearing as their characters from Gavin & Stacey) and singer Tom Jones.
 It reached No.1 in the UK Singles Chart on 15 March 2009.
 In February 2009, it was announced that Brydon would be one of three people to replace Lyttelton as chairman of the 51st series of I'm Sorry I Haven't a Clue (the others being Stephen Fry and Jack Dee).
 Brydon also appeared as guest panellist in the first two episodes of series 52, chaired by Jack Dee.
 He returned as a guest panellist in the last two episodes of series 54 in January 2011.
 Additionally, in 2009 he took over as host of Would I Lie To You?, replacing Angus Deayton.
 Brydon had also appeared as a guest panellist on the show during the previous season.
 Brydon has presented an episode of Have I Got News for You and has appeared on BBC Radio 4's panel game Just a Minute.